-You can add multiple datasets from different sources if each of the datasets shares the same identity type (namespace) such as an ECID.
+You can now add multiple datasets from different sources based on the identity map (field) if each of the datasets shares the same identity type (namespace) such as an ECID.
+After you select an identity and a namespace, ID Column completeness metrics appear which indicate the volume of data being stitched.
 To learn more about adding multiple datasets, visit the Attribution AI user guide.

 The Adobe Analytics source connector can take up to four weeks to backfill data.
 If you recently set up a connector, you should verify that the dataset has the minimum length of data required for Attribution AI.
 Please review the historical data section to verify you have enough data to calculate accurate algorithmic scores.